-The initial term of a voucher must be at least 60 calendar days, per 24 CFR 982.303.
-The PHA may set an initial term longer than 60 days.
+The initial term of a voucher must be at least 60 calendar days.
 The initial term must be stated on the voucher [24 CFR 982.303(a)].

 The initial voucher term will be 90 calendar days.

 The family must submit a Request for Tenancy Approval and proposed lease within the 90-day period unless the PHA grants an extension.